 Declaring a Major or Minor

-Students wishing to declare a major in Political Science or Environmental Policy, or a minor in Political Science, may do so on WebSTAC.
+Students wishing to declare a major in Political Science or Environmental Policy, or a minor in Political Science, may do so on Workday.
 At the time the major is declared, students will be assigned a faculty advisor.
 Further information can be obtained from Professor Dan Butler.

 Advising Procedures